Jamugurihat: Borpukhuripar Mukoli Bihu

 Bihu (Assamese: বিহু) denotes a set of three different cultural festivals of Assam and is celebrated by the Assamese diasporas around the world.
 Though they owe their origins to ancient rites and practices, they have taken definite urban features and have become popular festivals in urban and commercialized milieus in the recent decades.
 One includes the Assamese New Year celebrated in April.
 Bihu is also used to imply Bihu dance and Bihu folk songs.
 The Rongali Bihu or the Bohag Bihu is an important festival of Assam.
-The most important festivals of Assam are the Bihus, celebrated with fun in abundance by all Assamese people irrespective of caste, creed, and belief.
+The most important festivals of Assam are the Bihus, celebrated passionately by all Assamese people irrespective of caste, creed, and belief.

 Jamugurihat is also famous for its Bihu.
 The famous bihu of Jamugurihat is Borpukhuripar Mukoli bihu.
 Peoples of Jamugurihat celebrate the Borpukhuripar Mukholi Bihu very responsively.
 This festival is held every year in the month of April.
 This festival is arranged by a bihu committee in an open field.
 This field is situated at 3 km.
 South east from Jamuguri center.
 More than 30 Bihu groups participate in this festival at a time from different places of Assam.

 Kaliadomon Bhowna

 Jamugurihat is famous for Bhawna.
 All villagers of this area celebrated the bhawna in memories of Mahapurush Shankardeva and Mahapurush Madhabdeva.
 Another most popular Bhowna in jamugurihat is Kochgaon Kaliadomon bhowna which is held on every year of Shankardeva Tithi at Kochgaon Namghar.
 It is situated north side of Jamugurihat and distance 2.5 km. from Jamugurihat Centre.
-The Bhowna is very faithfully observed by villagers.
-Almost all of the people of Jamugurihat and outside devotees are faithfully observed this Bhowna.
+The Bhowna is very faithfully observed by villagers and all the devotees in Jamugurihat.